uaiv/Rick-Morty/README.md

 # Rick-Morty

-This application based on The Rick and Morty API and showind information about characters: Name, Gender, etc
+This application based on The Rick and Morty API and showing information about characters: Name, Gender, etc